CtrHellenicStudies/AHCIP_data-migration/README.md

 ## Output: csv format ##

-Comments are written to standard output in `.csv` format with the comment
+Comments are written to standard output in `.csv` format with the comment.

+## Test file ##

+A test file is included at `data/test1.txt`.
+Running the script with this file should generate 12 lines of `.csv` output.